supposedly/joffrey/README.md

     []()
     - `inp` (`str`, `list`): Input to parse args of.
 Converted using `shlex.split()` if given as a string.
 If `None`/not given, defaults to `sys.argv[1:]`.
     - `systemexit`: If not None, overrides the CLI-level `systemexit` attribute.
-Has the same meaning, then, as `CLI.systemexit`.
+That means it means the same thing as `CLI.systemexit`.
-    - `strict`: If `True`, parses in "strict mode": Unknown flags will cause an error rather than be ignored, and a bad amount of arguments (too few/too many) will do the same.
+    - `strict`: If `True`, parses in "strict mode": unknown flags will cause an error instead of getting ignored, and a bad amount of arguments (too few/too many) will also cause an error.
 - `prepare`:
-    Once used, `cli.result` will hold the return value of `cli.parse()` rather than `cli.defaults`.
+    Once this is called, `cli.result` will hold the return value of `cli.parse()` rather than `cli.defaults`.
 See [Workflow](#workflow) for more info.

     `cli.prepare(*args, **kwargs)`
     *\*args, \*\*kwargs are passed to `CLI.parse()`.*

     []()
 - `result` *(property)*:
-    Returns `cli.defaults` until `cli.prepare()` is used, thereafter returning the result of `cli.parse()` (as it had been called with the arguments passed to `prepare()`).
-Again, see [Workflow](#workflow) for further info.
+    Returns `cli.defaults` until `cli.prepare()` is used, after which point it'll return the result of `cli.parse()` (as if it'd been called with the arguments passed to `prepare()`).
+Again, see [Workflow](#workflow) for more.
 - `defaults` *(property)*:
-    Returns the values of the `default=...` kwargs set from `cli.flag` and `cli.arg` as an `JoffreyNamespace` object.
+    Returns the values of the `default=...` kwargs set from `cli.flag` and `cli.arg` as a `JoffreyNamespace` object.
 - `__setattr__`:
-    CLI objects have `__setattr__` overridden to facilitate the creation of "groups", which apply their clump settings to themselves as a whole rather than each of their members individually.
+    CLI objects have `__setattr__` overridden to help with creating "groups" of enities, which apply their clump settings to themselves as a whole rather than each of their members individually.
 Entities can also be clumped within groups.

     `cli.group_name_here = Group(*, required=False, AND=_Null, OR=_Null, XOR=_Null)`
     *See identical args of `flag` and `clump`.*

-    If the R-value is not an `joffrey.Group` instance, the setattr call will go through normally.
+    If the R-value isn't a `joffrey.Group` instance, the setattr call will go through normally.

-    After the creation of a group, its methods such as `clump` (for internal clumping) can be accessed as `@cli.group_name_here.clump()`;
+    After the creation of a group, its methods can be accessed as `@cli.group_name_here.method()` (methods being `.clump()`, `.arg()`, `.flag()`, and `.command()`.
+Using `.clump()` clumps the members of a group internally.)
-    others are `arg`, `flag`, and `command`.

 ### Callbacks

+**This stuff is based on the original "do whatever you want with em" philosophy that Python's typehints came with.
+It'll break once PEP 563 is merged if I forget to update the code to work around it.**

-`CLI.flag` and `CLI.arg` decorate functions; these functions are subsequently called when their flag/arg's name is detected during parsing.
+`CLI.flag` and `CLI.arg` decorate functions, which get called when their flag/arg's name is detected during parsing.

-If a callback's parameters are [type-hinted](https://www.python.org/dev/peps/pep-3107/), the arguments passed will attempt to be "converted" by these typehints.
-That is, if the hint is a callable object, it will be called on a command-line argument passed in that spot.
-Consider the following flag:
+If a callback's parameters are [type-hinted](https://www.python.org/dev/peps/pep-3107/), the arguments passed will try to be "converted" by those typehints.
+In other words, if the hint is a callable object, it'll be called on any command-line argument passed in that spot.
+Consider this:

 ```py
 @cli.flag('addition')